Ashb87/Quiz-Ms-Project-Two/README.md

     * A spinning loader is displayed briefly on screen before the questions are loaded.

   * ### End Page
-    * A display of the users and score.
+    * A display of the users end score.
     * A message for the user that changes depending on the score achieved.
     * The optiion for the user to enter their name and save their score which will be added to the highscore page if the score is high enough.
     * A button to let the user play again.